 All string values have the type xs:string, which is built in to the W3C XML Schema Datatypes specification [Schema2].
 Unless otherwise noted in this specification or particular profiles, all strings in this specification MUST consist of at least one non-whitespace character (whitespace is defined in the XML Recommendation [XML] Section 2.3).

 Unless otherwise noted in this specification, all elements that have the XML Schema xs:string type, or a type derived from that, MUST be compared using an exact binary comparison.
-In particular, implementations MUST NOT depend on caseinsensitive string comparisons, normalization or trimming of whitespace, or conversion of locale-specific formats such as numbers or currency.
+In particular, implementations MUST NOT depend on case insensitive string comparisons, normalization or trimming of whitespace, or conversion of locale-specific formats such as numbers or currency.
 This requirement is intended to conform to the W3C working-draft Requirements for String Identity, Matching, and String Indexing [W3C-CHAR].

 1.5.2.
 URI Values